 Smaller disposable plastic produce bags can also be replaced with cloth bags.
-Consider getting some used pillowcases at thrift stores, or sew small cloth sacks, and take them to the store along with your reusable shopping bags.
 Also look for bulk bins, and bring your own containers for grains, snacks, cereals and other foods.
 Instead of getting cereal in a disposable waxed paper bag within a disposable cardboard box, just put it in your own container.

 You can even pour cereal or other foods into your own glass jars for home storage.
 Just be sure to measure and mark the tare, or empty, container weight.

 Some restaurants may bar such containers for fear of cross-contamination.
-However, others encourage reusable containers and recognize the financial and environmental benefits.
+However, others encourage reusable containers, recognizing the financial and environmental benefits.
 At the very least, they can’t stop you from putting leftovers in your own container instead of their disposable plastic or Styrofoam boxes.

 For making coffee at home, consider replacing disposable paper filters with permanent filters made with stainless steel or other products.
-Also consider replacing disposable single-serving packages of coffee grounds with bulk coffee in reusable containers.
+Also try substituting bulk ground coffee in reusable containers for disposable single-serving packages.

 5. Toiletries: Next, it’s time to brush away the coffee breath.
 While a partly disposable toothbrush is essentially unavoidable, you can reduce 93 percent of toothbrush waste by replacing the head on these reusable toothbrush handles.

 Stacks of studies in recent years have compared the environmental impacts of disposable and cloth diapers.
-While some studies show that more water and electricity is used in laundering cloth diapers than in producing an equivalent number of disposable diapers.
-However, it is undeniable that disposable diapers generate more waste.
-Moreover, cloth diaper users can reduce energy usage by line-drying diapers.
+While some studies show that more water and electricity is used in laundering cloth diapers than in producing an equivalent number of disposables, it is undeniable that disposable diapers generate more waste.
+Moreover, cloth diaper users can reduce energy usage by line-drying.